tinted-theming/base16-zed/README.md

 The `2.` method is the recommended way to use the themes, as it makes it easier to keep the files up to date if any changes arise!

+## TODO

+Create a base16 extension for zed on this repo and make it available to users using the store.
+An orientation can be the [material version of gruvbox](https://github.com/tokiory/zed-gruvbox-material).